Shxmeem/project/index.md

 | **Total** | **80** | **100%** |

 **Interpretation:**
 Most respondents (60%) are from urban areas, showing higher digital exposure compared to rural respondents (40%).
+The 20% gap between urban and rural representation reflects the current digital divide in payment system adoption.

 ---